How to Fix System Thread Exception Not Handled Error Windows 10/11?

 The system thread exception error can also be handled by performing the startup repair.
 This method will fix all your system’s broken, old, and corrupted files.
 To avoid the blue screen of death, you can perform a startup repair as follows:

 Step 1.
-You have to enter into your Windows Advanced Startup to perform a startup repair.
+You have to enter your Windows Advanced Startup to perform a startup repair.
 To do so, just press F11 when your system boots.

 Step 2.
 To proceed further, click on Troubleshoot.